Tomatoes Growing in My Garden

 11. Sweet Corn

 Corn likes full sun, so plant in an area accordingly.
-They need well-drained and fertile soil.
-Put 2-4 inches of compost and well-rotted manure so the soil will drain better.
-They need a soil level ph of 5.8 to 6.5.
-Add lime to raise the pH and add sulfur to lower it.
+It needs well-drained and fertile soil.
+Put 2-4 inches of compost and well-rotted manure in the soil so it will drain better.
+Corn needs a soil pH of 5.8 to 6.5.
+Add lime to raise the pH and sulfur to lower it.

 Plant the seeds two weeks after the last frost in your area.
-It’s not recommended to plant seeds in the house and transplant them, so I have always sowed them directly outside.
-I’ve heard of people planting them inside and transplanting them later, just giving you the heads up.
+It’s not recommended to plant and transplant seeds in the house, so I have always sowed them directly outside.
+I’ve heard of people planting them inside and transplanting them later, I’m just giving you the heads up.

-Plant the seeds 1.5 to 2 inches deep and 4-6 inches apart and in rows of three about 8-12 inches apart.
-You are better off having several rows, as in three, over having one really long row.
-They will pollinate better from one plant to another if spaced properly.
+Plant the seeds 1.5 to 2 inches deep, 4-6 inches apart, and in rows of three about 8-12 inches apart.
+You are better off having several rows, as in three, than having one really long row.
+If spaced properly, the seeds will pollinate better from one plant to another.

 Have a Garden Thermometer

-Please make sure the temperature of the soil is 60 degrees F. or above for successful germination.
-This is the Garden Thermometer I have to test my soil temperature.
+Please ensure the soil’s temperature is 60 degrees F. or above for successful germination.
+This is the Garden Thermometer.
+I have to test my soil temperature.
 Fertilize often with nitrogen and phosphorus.
 16-16-8 is a good choice for fertilizer composition.
 Put two pounds of 16-16-8 per 100 square feet of garden.

-Once you see sprouts, corn needs an additional fertilizer of 46-0-0, so sprinkle some around those sprouts.
-Once the stalks have 8-10 leaves add a ratio of 1/2 pound of 46-0-0 fertilizer to 100 square feet of garden.
-When the silk starts developing, add 1/4 pound of 46-0-0 fertilizer to 100 square feet of garden.
+Once you see sprouts, corn needs an additional 46-0-0 fertilizer, so sprinkle some around those sprouts.
+Once the stalks have 8-10 leaves, add 1/2 pound of 46-0-0 fertilizer to 100 square feet of garden.
+Add 1/4 pound of 46-0-0 fertilizer to 100 square feet of garden when the silk starts developing.

-I recommend spacing your plantings with a few seeds every week so you can have corn for several weeks.
+I recommend spacing your plantings with a few seeds weekly to have corn for several weeks.
 Sweet corn is different than other vegetables.
-One stalk only grows 3-4 cobs and it’s done.
+One stalk only grows 3-4 cobs, and it’s done.
 Yep, all that work for 3 or 4 cobs, but it’s worth it, I promise.

 pH level for Corn: 5.8 to 6.5